bjarneo/node-encryption/README.md

 # node-encryption

 This package will simplify the process of encrypting and decrypting data for your application based on the aes-256-gcm algorithm.

+## What this is

+A Node.js module providing robust AES-256-GCM encryption and decryption utilities for protecting sensitive data.

 ```bash
 $ npm install --save node-encryption
 ```

 ### How to use this package

 ```javascript
 const { encrypt, decrypt } = require('node-encryption');

 const text = 'This will be encrypted';
 const encryptionKey = 'mysecretkey1337';